AMT Help Files

 Setting the Environment Variable

-The file path pointing to the location of the JCL logging file can be set using the JCL_LOG_CONFIG_FILE environment variable.
-Follow the instructions below.
+The file path pointing to the location of the JCL logging file can be set using the AMT_JCL_LOG_CONFIG environment variable.
+Follow the instructions below for Windows or Linux.

 Windows